AgriLife/agrilife-gravity-forms-inventory/readme.md

 - Run "npm run checkwp" to check if this repository meets the WordPress coding standards.

 ## Owners
-- Run "grunt release" to create a git release for this repo.
+- Run "npm install" and then "npm run release" to create a git release for this repo.